 Epidémiologie des Madaies émergentes et Unité Pacri (Cnam / Institut Pasteur)

 UR1404, Unité MaIAGE, INRA

-Since September 2011, the SaMMBA seminars (Statistical and Mathematical Modeling in Biological Applications) have been organized monthly at Institut Pasteur with the aim to (1) gather the Ile-de-France modelling community monthly, to promote fruitful exchanges between researchers using mathematical methods in different fields of biology and medicine; and (2) enhance the visibility of this community and to provide opportunities for Ile-de-France researchers to meet high-level international scientists for potential collaborations.
+The SaMMBA seminars (Statistical and Mathematical Modeling in Biological Applications) is organized monthly at Institut Pasteur with the aim to (1) gather the Ile-de-France modelling community monthly, to promote fruitful exchanges between researchers using mathematical methods in different fields of biology and medicine; and (2) enhance the visibility of this community and to provide opportunities for Ile-de-France researchers to meet high-level international scientists for potential collaborations.